-1 Political Essay on the Kingdom of New Spain, vol. iv. p.
-199.

-2 A similar interesting case is recorded in the Madras Medical Quart.
+Political Essay on the Kingdom of New Spain, vol. iv. p.
+199. A similar interesting case is recorded in the Madras Medical Quart.
 Journ.
 1839, p.
 340. Dr. Ferguson, in his admirable Paper (see 9th vol. of Edinburgh Royal Trans.), shows clearly that the poison is generated in the drying process; and hence that dry hot countries are often the most unhealthy.

-independence, has suffered more from anarchy than Peru. the time of our visit there were four chiefs in arms contending for supremacy in the government: if one succeeded in becoming for a time very powerful, the others coalesced against him; but no sooner were they victorious than they were again hostile to each other.
-The other day, at the Anniversary of the Independence, high mass was performed, the President partaking of the sacrament: during the Te Deum laudamus, instead of each regiment displaying the Peruvian flag, a black one with death's head was unfurled.
-Imagine a government under which such a scene could be ordered, on such an occasion, to be typical of their determination of fighting to death!
-This state of affairs happened at a time very unfortunately for me, as I was precluded from taking any excursions much beyond the limits of the town.
-The barren island of S. Lorenzo, which forms the harbour, was nearly the only place where one could walk securely.
-The upper part, which is upwards of 1000 feet in height, during this season of the year (winter), comes within the lower limit of the clouds; and in consequence, an abundant cryptogamic vegetation, and a few flowers, cover the summit.
-On the hills near Lima, at a height but little greater, the ground is carpeted with moss, and beds of beautiful vellow lilies, called Amancaes. indicates a very much greater degree of humidity than at a corresponding height at Iquique.
+The barren island of S. Lorenzo, which forms the harbor, was nearly the only place where one could walk securely.
+The upper part, which is upward of 1,000 feet in height, during this season of the year (winter), comes within the lower limit of the clouds; and in consequence an abundant cryptogamic vegetation, and a few flowers, cover the summit.
+On the hills near Lima, at a height but little greater, the ground is carpeted with moss, and beds of beautiful yellow lilies, called Amancaes.
+This indicates a very much greater degree of humidity than at a corresponding height at Iquique.
 Proceeding northward of Lima, the climate becomes damper, till on the banks of the Guayaquil, nearly under the equator, we find the most luxuriant forests.
-The change, however, from the sterile coast of Peru to that fertile land is described as taking place rather abruptly in the latitude of Cape Blanco, two degrees south of Guavaquil
+The change, however, from the sterile coast of Peru to that fertile land is described as taking place rather abruptly in the latitude of Cape Blanco, two degrees south of Guavaquil.

 Callao is a filthy, ill-built, small seaport.
-The inhabitants, both here and at Lima, present every imaginable shade of mixture between European, Negro, and Indian blood.
-They appear a depraved, drunken set of people.
+The inhabitants, both here and at Lima, present every imaginable shade of mixture, between European, Negro, and Indian blood.
+They appear a deprayed, drunken set of people.
 The atmosphere is loaded with foul smells, and that peculiar one, which may be perceived in almost every town within the tropics, was here very strong.
 The fortress, which withstood Lord Cochrane's long siege, has an imposing appearance.
 But the President, during our stay, sold the brass guns, and proceeded to dismantle parts of it.
-The reason assigned was, that he had not an officer to whom he could trust so important a charge.
+The reason assigned was that he had not an officer to whom he could trust so important a charge.
 He himself had good reasons for thinking so, as he had obtained the presidentship by rebelling while in charge of this same fortress.
 After we left South America, he paid the penalty in the usual manner, by being conquered, taken prisoner, and shot.

 Lima stands on a plain in a valley, formed during the gradual retreat of the sea.
-It is seven miles from Callao, and is elevated 500 feet above it; but from the slope being very gradual, the road appears absolutely level; so that when at Lima it is difficult to believe one has ascended even one hundred feet: Humboldt has remarked on this singularly deceptive case.
-Steep, barren hills rise like islands from the plain, which is divided, by straight mud-walls, into large green fields.
-In these scarcely a tree grows excepting a few willows, and an occasional clump of bananas and of oranges. city of Lima is now in a wretched state of decay: the streets are nearly unpaved; and heaps of filth are piled up in all directions, where the black gallinazos, tame as poultry, pick up bits of carrion.
+It is seven miles from Callao, and is elevated 500 feet above it; but from the slope being very gradual, the road appears absolutely level: so that when at Lima it is difficult to believe one has ascended even one hundred feet: Humboldt has remarked on this singularly deceptive case.
+Steep, barren hills rise like islands from the plain, which is divided, by straight mudwalls, into large green fields.
+In these scarcely a tree grows excepting a few willows, and an occasional clump of bananas and of oranges.
+The city of Lima is now in a wretched state of decay: the streets are nearly unpaved; and heaps of filth are piled up in all directions, where the black gallinazos, tame as poultry, pick up bits of carrion.
 The houses have generally an upper story, built, on account of the earthquakes, of plastered woodwork; but some of the old ones, which are now used by several families, are immensely large, and would rival in suites of apartments the most magnificent in any place.
 Lima, the City of the Kings, must formerly have been a splendid town.
 The extraordinary number of churches gives it, even at the present day, a peculiar and striking character, especially when viewed from a short distance.